 07 of 16

-Collard greens are among the leafy greens that fall in the class of "cooking greens."
-They're leafy and great in a salad, sure, but they're also very useful in your favorite non-salad recipes.
+Collard greens, another cabbage relative, are among the leafy greens that fall in the class of cooking greens.
+It is leafy and great in a salad, but perhaps best prepared as a sauteed green dish.

-Collard greens need 4 to 5 hours of sun for full flavor, but it's a good plant for colder climates.
+For good growth, Collard greens need about 4 to 5 hours of sun for full flavor, and it, too, is a good plant for colder climates.

 08 of 16